sriramrokkam/k8s-training/admin/trainer-guide.md

 Of course, you can create a separate namespace (!= `default`) and add it to the `kube.config` context definition to send requests to it by default.

 ### Add nodes to K8s cluster
 In exceptional cases it might happen that your cluster needs more resources to deal with all the participants pods because autoscaler configuration is not sufficient high.
-In order to scale the cluster up, get in contact with [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>).
+In order to scale the cluster up, get in contact with the [K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>).

 ## After the course

-- Contact the [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) to let destroy the Gardener cluster, you used for the training.
+- Contact the [K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) to let destroy the Gardener cluster, you used for the training.
 If needed you can request to keep the cluster for one additional week, so participants can rework on their exercises.
 - If you ask for one additional week please run [Cleanup Script](cluster_cleanup.sh) `cluster_cleanup.sh all` after the last day of training on the trainings cluster to help us save some money.
 In all but kube-system and logging namespace it
   - scales statefulsets and deployments down to one replica
   - removes unused pvcs